Kinetic equilibrium of two-dimensional force-free current sheets: Introduction

-Although there are many types of current sheet configurations, they can all be categorized by two plasma parameters: the Alfv\'en Mach number $M_A$ (i.e., the ratio of plasma flow speed to Alfv\'en speed) and the plasma beta $\beta$ (i.e., the ratio of plasma thermal pressure to magnetic field pressure).
+Although the plasma anisotropy may essentially affect current sheet configurations, taking into account all difficulties of the statistical determination of these effects, we perform a simplified categorization of current sheets using two plasma parameters: the Alfv\'en Mach number $M_A$ (i.e., the ratio of plasma flow speed to Alfv\'en speed) and the plasma beta $\beta$ (i.e., the ratio of plasma thermal pressure to magnetic field pressure).
 Current sheet configurations from different space environments are located within different domains in this $(\beta, M_A)$ space.
 Tangential discontinuities ($B_n=0$) do not require contributions from the plasma dynamic pressure.
 These discontinuities exist in systems with either large $\beta$ (if the plasma pressure balances the magnetic field pressure) or small $\beta$ [if the current sheet configuration is magnetically force free without cross-field currents, ${\bf J}\times{\bf B}=0$; see Figure \ref{fig:scheme}(a)].
 Such current sheets are often observed in the solar wind \citep[see discussion in][]{Neugebauer06,Artemyev19:grl:solarwind}, where they propagate with plasma flows and have $M_A \approx 0$ in the current sheet reference frame \citep[see examples of kinetic models of such current sheet configurations in][]{deKeyser96,Harrison09:prl,Allanson16:jpp,Neukirch20}.
 Rotational discontinuities are also observed in the solar wind ($\beta\sim1$) and are characterized by plasma flow gradients with $M_A\sim 1$ in the current sheet reference frame [\citet[e.g.,][]{deKeyser97,Haaland12,Paschmann13:angeo,Artemyev19:grl:solarwind}; see Figure \ref{fig:scheme}(b)].
 Figure \ref{fig:scheme}(e) shows the parameter regime of such current sheets in $(\beta, M_A)$ space, whereas Figure \ref{fig:space-observations}(a) shows an example of a low-$\beta$, force-free current sheet in the solar wind.

 Current sheets in the shocked (magnetosheath) solar wind are characterized by lower $M_A$ [Figure \ref{fig:scheme}(e)] compared to that of the solar wind.
 The stress balance in these current sheets is significantly influenced by plasma pressure gradients, i.e., compressional current sheets with both parallel and transverse current density components \citep[e.g.,][]{Chaston&Travnicek20:magnetosheath_currents,Webster21}.
 Another $(\beta, M_A)$ domain, with similar $M_A$ and larger $\beta$, is found in Earth's distant magnetotail, where strong plasma flows may reach $M_A\geq 1$ and $\beta\in[10,100]$ \citep[e.g.,][]{Vasko15:jgr:cs,Artemyev17:jgr:mars}.
 These current sheets are mostly balanced by plasma pressure gradients.
 However, in the distant magnetotail and for $\beta \lesssim 10$ there have been previous observations of force-free current sheets with ${\bf J}\times{\bf B}=0$ \citep{Xu18:artemis_cs}.
 Figure \ref{fig:scheme}(e) shows the parameter domain of distant magnetotail current sheets, whereas Figure \ref{fig:space-observations}(b) shows an example of an almost force-free current sheet observed in the distant magnetotail.
 Both the magnetosheath and distant magnetotail current sheet configurations are characterized by a small but finite $B_n$, and thus the magnetic field line tension force $\propto B_n$ may be balanced by weak plasma flows or by plasma anisotropy.
 There is a series of models on such quasi-1D current sheets, with $B_n\ne 0$, that describe both large-$\beta$ \citep[see][]{Burkhart92TCS,Sitnov00,Sitnov06,Mingalev07,Zelenyi11PPR} and force-free \citep{Artemyev11:pop,Mingalev12,Vasko14:angeo_by} current sheets.